 - Using the Language box in the page editor, just like when translating posts and pages, as shown in the following image.

-In both cases, you will reach WPML Translation Editor.
+In both cases, you will reach the WPML Translation Editor.
 There, you can translate all the texts present in the layout.

 Layouts allows you to edit the layout of the page in other languages.
-This way, page’s design can be different across different languages.
+This way, the page’s design can be different across different languages.
 However, this is not recommended since your edits will be lost when the translation is updated.

 The following table presents two steps to edit a content layout in another language.

 |1.
 To edit a page’s layout in other languages, edit that page and use the language switcher at the top, to switch to the language of your choice.||2.
 Click the Edit with Layouts button.|

 Visual Editor cell is an important and powerful part of building your layouts.
 You can use it to insert text, media, post fields, and even Views or Toolset forms.
 Additionally, you can add any HTML markup and CSS classes for complete customization.

 Since different instances of the Visual Editor cell can range from very simple texts to very complex markup, it provides you with three translation options.

 The following table presents these translation options and explains best practices for each.